 This is one of the crucial financial ratios investors have been using for a long time.
 P/E ratio is defined as the ratio of the current share price to the earning of the company per share.
 The ratio helps investors to determine whether the stock is undervalued or overvalued in the market.

 For instance, if the company has overall earnings of Rs 1000 and has shares of 100 currently trading in the market.
 Therefore, it’s earning per share is Rs 10.
 This means that you are paying Rs 10 to the company and in return, you get Rs 1 from the company’s earnings which is not good.

-The ideal Price to Earning Ratio you can invest in:
+The Ideal Price to Earnings Ratio you can Invest in: